RULE 30. APPENDIX TO THE BRIEFS

 Unless If filed by mail or

-the appendix with the brief and must serve one copy on counsel for each party separately
+of the appendix with the brief and must serve one copy on counsel for each party

-represented.
-If filed electronically and unless filing is deferred under Rule 30(c), the
+separately represented.
+If filed electronically and unless filing is deferred under Rule

-appellant must file one electronic copy of the appendix with the brief and must serve one
+30(c), the appellant must file one electronic copy of the appendix with the brief and must

-copy on counsel for each party separately represented.
-The court may in a particular case
+serve one copy on counsel for each party separately represented.
+The court may in a

 (b) Option of Appellee or Cross-Appellant to Serve and File Appendix; Cost of Producing.
 The parties are encouraged to agree as to the contents of a single appendix.
 If an appellee or cross-appellant considers it necessary to direct the attention of the court to parts of the record not included in the appellant's appendix, a separate appendix may be served and filed with the appellee's brief.
 If an appellee or cross-appellant prepares an appendix and it is filed by mail or third-party commercial carrier, eight copies must be filed with the clerk, and one copy must be served on counsel for each party separately represented, unless the court by rule or order directs otherwise.
 If an appellee or cross-appellant prepares an appendix and it is filed electronically, one electronic copy must be filed with the clerk, and one copy must be served on counsel for each party separately represented, unless the court by rule or order directs otherwise.
 Only items specified in subdivision (a) that have not been included in the appellant's appendix may be included in the appellee's or cross-appellant's appendix.